Heading South In Puglia To Where The Adriatic Meets the Ionian Sea

 Santa Maria de Leuca – As Far South In Italy As We Could Go!

 By the time we hit the coast we were back in brilliant sunshine.
 We parked as we entered the town of Santa Maria di Leuca where the Adriatic meets the Ionian Sea.
-We could see colourful houses on the hills and further up some older part of town.
+We saw colourful houses on the hills and further up some older part of town.
 But today was beach day!

 We found a spot to watch the water crash, amused by the delight of a young girl teasing the waves.